MilenaMorawska/cnn-image-classification/README.md

 ## Usage

 The notebook was developed using Google Colab.
-If running in Colab, Google Drive mounting is required to access the dataset. and is not included in this repository due to file size and licensing restrictions.
+If running in Colab, Google Drive mounting is required to access the dataset.